'The Fifth Risk' Paints A Portrait Of A Government Led By The Uninterested

 Some of the people that Trump has nominated for key government posts Lewis views as deeply troubling.

 Take Trump's choice to head NOAA, the Commerce Department agency that, among other reponsibilities, oversees the National Weather Service.
 For that critical position, Trump has chosen Barry Myers, who is CEO of the private forecasting service AccuWeather.
 As Lewis points out, AccuWeather repackages the weather service's own data, and sells it to private concerns for a profit.
 Myers at one time argued "the government should get out of the forecasting business."
 In other words, you want to know if its going to rain tomorrow?
 Or which way that hurricane is tracking?
 Well, buy our app, or subscribe to our forecasts.
-Meyers has yet to be confirmed.
+Myers has yet to be confirmed.

 In a previous book, the bestselling Moneyball, Lewis tracked how smart baseball minds were changing the game with the use of data and analytics.
 In The Fifth Risk (the risk posed by incompetent government leaders), Lewis turns his attention to government data collection, including weather information and the census (which, as we rapidly approach the 2020 decennial census, also lacks a permanent director).